 The Buying Process in Five Steps

-Legally, you are not entitled to buy a home in Australia unless you are married to an Australian or hold a permanent resident visa or special category visa.
-Expats in these circumstances have to seek approval from the Foreign Investment Review Board (FIRB).
-The majority of applications are successful and normally take within 40 days.
+Non-residents need Foreign Investment Review Board (FIRB) approval to buy a property unless you’re married to an Australian or hold a permanent resident visa or special category visa.
+The majority of applications are successful and normally take within 30 days.

-Find out more about the FIRB application process here.
-The fee is AU$5600 for a property under AU$1m.
+The fee is AU$5800 for a property under AU$1m.
 Your application will need to specify the property you wish to buy and FIRB approval will be included as a condition in the house sale contract.
 Some new-build or rural homes do not require FIRB approval but your solicitor can advise on these exemptions.
+Find out more about the FIRB application process.

 2. Exchanging contracts

-Once you have made your offer and it has been accepted, the process usually moves fast in Oz.
-Your solicitor will draw up the contract and the sale document which differs from state to state.
-A cooling-off period of five to ten days is standard and the contract will be subject to conditions such as a survey and mortgage approval, but a 10% deposit is typically due as soon as the mortgage is approved.
+Once you’ve made your offer and it’s been accepted, the process usually moves fast in Oz.
+Your solicitor will draw up the contract of sale which differs from state to state.
+Some contracts include a cooling-off period, which can be negotiated or even removed all together.
+They usually also include paying 10% of the price of the property but this too can be negotiated.
 Presuming everything looks good after your solicitor runs a property search and checks the title deeds, completion occurs around six weeks later.

 3. Securing your mortgage and deposit